 Myron Cohen, M.D. – Associate Vice Chancellor for Global Health and Infectious Disease

-Mary Margaret Carroll – Assistant Chair of Development, Department of Surgery
+Mary Margaret Carroll — Senior Executive Director of Development

 From 1999 through 2015, the UNC Global Advisory Board helped shape UNC-Chapel Hill’s global activity.
 The board was comprised of alumni and friends who were engaged in international affairs, either in government service, the private sector or nonprofit endeavors.
 Members met twice a year and worked closely with the UNC Global team to support Carolina’s top global priorities as identified in the Strategic Roadmap for Globalizing UNC.
 We are grateful for their service.